puzzle/ose3-openproject/README.md

 ## deploy

-With persistent Volumes and claims (mysql + uploads, Git dir) make sure that gluster PVs with the given size(1 GB DB, 2GB Files, 2 GB Git files) are available
+With persistent volumes and claims (mysql and uploads + repositories) make sure that gluster PVs with the given size(2 GB DB, 5GB Files) are available

 ```
 $ oc new-app -f openproject-template.json -p APPLICATION_DOMAIN_EXT=openproject-stg.puzzle.ch,RAILS_MAIL_IMAP_PASSWORD=***,GIT_CREDENTIALS_gitlab_puzzle_ch=hudson:***
 ```
-If you are using managed repositories and would like to serve them via apache:
+If you are using managed repositories and would like to serve them via Apache:
 ```
 $ oc new-app puzzle/ose3-openproject:apache -e OPENPROJECT_API_KEY=***
 ```